WebComponentsGuide/webcomponents.guide/blog/2023-01-09-introducing-webcomponents-guide.md

 From [Lit][lit] to [Vue][vue] to [Svelte][svelte] to [React][react] to [Remix][remix], every one starts out with the
 basics, and eventually leads you to [drawing the rest of the owl][owl].
 The story of Web Components lacks this.
 MDN provides you with all the resources to know about the building blocks, but doesn't tell you how to put them together.
-On how to draw the rest of the owl is left to you.
+On how to draw the rest of the owl is down to you.

 And building good owls - I mean UI - is _hard_.
 Building a component that's durable to the variety of situations it gets placed in.
 Capable of accepting the wide inputs it needs, accessible for sighted users, users of screen readers,